MHKace/Walkthroughs/Hacktify/Clickjacking.md

     <li>Clickjacking on Sensitive Pages</li>
 </ul>
 Clickjacking on Non-Sensitive Pages is generally considered Informational and categorized as P5 vulnerability whereas Clickjacking on Sensitive Pages is categorized as P4.
 Clickjacking on sensitive pages can also increase the impact of account takeover and hence can sometimes go up to the P3 category.<br>

+<h2> Lab 1: Let's Hijack!</h2>
+Observation: /<br>
+As soon as we land on our lab page we see a user account form where we can fill in user details, and below it is the delete account button which if I have to guess is going to delete this user (WOW... like that's not pretty obvious! :D)<br>
+As we explore more we can see a 'Test' button,

+<h2> Lab 1: Re-Hijack!</h2>